SneakerCop/dashboard/README.md

 | GUILD_ID              | ID pertaining to your Discord Group.
 Can be found here, if your Discord is in Developers Mode: https://i.imgur.com/AqATMum.png        |

 ## Discord OAuth Redirect
+Log into the [Discord Developers Website](https://discordapp.com/developers/applications/) and click on your desired application.
+To the left, you'll see a section called "OAuth2".
+Add and save a redirect URL named `https://<YOUR DOMAIN HERE>/auth/discord/callback` and be sure to click Save Changes

 ## Stripe Webhooks

+When logged into your Stripe account, going under `Developers > Webhooks` click the `Add Endpoint` button and set the value as `https://yourdomain.com/webhooks/stripe` and then click `Add Endpoint` when you're done.